grayson-cunha/desafio-votacao/README.md

 5. Run the application and the tables will be created with Flyway
 6. The application can be acessed by localhost:8080

+## How to run with docker-compose?

+1. Copy the .env.example file and remove the .example part
+2. Define the environments variable for postgres and spring
+3. Execute the command `docker-compose up --build`
+4. Enjoy!